 In a similar way to Keane’s international saga revolving around the presence of the man in the dugout, Ziyech’s tale with Morocco follows a similar pattern.
 In September 2021, the Chelsea winger was left out of the nation’s squad for that month’s international break, with then manager Vahid Halilhodzic publicly criticising the player’s “poor attitude” and suggesting he had previously feigned injury to avoid call-ups.

 That resulted in Ziyech also missing the 2021 Africa Cup of Nations, and he ultimately retired from international football in February of this year.
 In March, Ziyech and Noussair Mazraoui refused an invitation from Halilhodzic to return to play for Morocco, with both reiterating their retirement stance.
 However, following the Bosnian’s sacking and Walid Regragui’s subsequent appointment in August, Ziyech decided to return to the international circuit.

 What a decision it has so far proven.
-Morocco recently became the fist African nation to reach a World Cup semi-final, and they could yet produce even more history.
+Morocco recently became the first African nation to reach a World Cup semi-final, sealing fourth place in Qatar.